Wild Animals and Empty Space

 If Yahweh can defeat nations, topple kings, and overthrow fortified cities, why would a few wild animals pose a problem?
 Surely the God who parts seas and sends plagues can handle predators roaming an empty land.

-The issue is not God’s power.
+God is Almighty, so the issue here is not related to his power.
 It is what happens when something is removed faster than it can be rightly inhabited.

 God is not only clearing enemies, He is forming a people